 Universal Medicated Shampoo – by Vet Solutions (in Canada: Canadian Medicated Shampoo)

-Use Baking Soda for the Final Rinse!
+Use Baking Soda Water for Final Rinse!

 FOR ALL SHAMPOOS OTHER THAN DERMAGIC – USE BAKING SODA AS A FINAL RINSE:

 Mix 2-3 teaspoons of BAKING SODA per gallon of water; make sure it completely dissolves.
 After bathing with the medicated shampoo, rinse the pet’s body with clear water and then do a FINAL RINSE with the Baking Soda and Water mixture.
 This helps to alkalize the skin and can be a very effective way to help reduce the overall itchiness and odor associated with yeast problems.
 Not needed with Dermagic.